C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 You could simply create a map by tagging the names of the streets related to the industrial past of Esch-sur-Alzette.
 Or you could go a step further and integrate the photos you made during your field work.
 Now, by doing so, it is you who creates a new layer and integrate it in a user-friendly version of a GIS that Google Maps is.
 If you publish your map, please contact us to integrate the link in this lesson!

 ### 4.c Evaluating GIS datasets about historical phenomena

 By Christian Lotz

+*Learning outcome - explore the nature of GIS datasets and understand the need to exercise historical data criticism*

 This assignment does not provide an initiation to GIS and mapping software, as such resources are already available online (see reading suggestions below).
 Instead, it focuses on how historians can critically evaluate available GIS datasets and the maps which were created based on these data.